August 21, 2012

 The Northeast Organic Farming Association will receive a grant of $55,500 to expand the online farmers market platform YourFarmstand.com.
 This website will help agricultural and value-added food producers to market their goods online and allows customers to purchase from multiple producers in one order that can be picked up more conveniently.
 Though based in Vermont, this platform can be used anywhere in the country to create and facilitate a regional online market.

 Rocky Mountain Farmers Union Foundation will receive $47,250 to complete an expansion evaluation for High Plains Food Cooperative, and to develop a strategic plan for increasing capacity for fresh local produce delivery in Kansas and Colorado.

 The City of Harrison, Michigan was granted $250,000 to renovate a facility to house a business and product incubator, and include a commercial kitchen.
-Similarly, the Town of Estancia, New Mexico will receive $30,000 to renovate and purchase equipment for the Estancia Valley Commercial Kitchen.
+Similarly, the Town of Estancia, New Mexico will receive $30,000 to renovate, such as do some kind of bathroom remodeling, and purchase equipment for the Estancia Valley Commercial Kitchen.

 $99,000 will go to the Ammonoosuc Conservation Trust in New Hampshire and Vermont to provide technical assistance to agricultural producers and small businesses in three counties.

 Click here to see the first round of recipients, and here to see the second round.